 Here in Psalm 19, the m’sopherim is the telling.
 The heavens are in a sense the scroll of God who wrote His glory in a physical way by speaking His Word into His creation.

 This is like the sopherim, the scribes of Israel who wrote His voice in another physical way using his verbal words.
-The first is a written revelation through “what has been made.”
-The second is a revelation through what has been written.
-Listen as Psalm 19 makes this transition.

 The LORD’s Torah is perfect, restoring the soul.
 The LORD’s testimony is sure, making wise the simple.
 The LORD’s precepts are right, rejoicing the heart.
 The LORD’s commandment is pure, enlightening the eyes.
 The fear of the LORD is clean, enduring forever.
 The LORD’s ordinances are true, and righteous altogether. vs. 7-9